 The ancient Greeks loved beauty.
 Their love of beauty was reflected in their art.
 Be it a vase or a pillar or a statue or a painting or a piece of fabric, the ancient Greeks wanted their art to be visually interesting.

-The Greeks were also great architects.
-It was the ancient Greeks who invented 3 types of columns that were so lovely that their designs are still used by artists today.
+The Greeks were great architects.
+It was the ancient Greeks who invented 3 types of columns, columns so lovely that their designs are still used by artists today.
 These beautiful columns could be found all over ancient Greece, even in ancient Sparta.
 Greek columns held up buildings and rooftops and temples.
 The Doric column had a very simple design.
-The Ionic column was known for it's scrolls.
-The Corninthian column was very ornate.
+The Ionic column was known for scrolls.
+The Corinthian column was very ornate.

 The Greeks were masters of optical illusion.
 They wanted their columns to provided the support they needed.
 They also wanted their columns and their buildings to be beautiful.
 They used optical illusions when constructing their buildings.
 In reality, Greek pillars might lean this way or that way in order to provide better support, or they might be thicker in the middle, but from a distance, the pillars looked straight and graceful.
 When constructing a temple, they often leaned their pillars a bit towards the center, to give the temple the appearance of rising towards the heavens.

 The Greeks loved to tell stories and loved beauty and grace, cleverness, and muscle.
 They built all of these things into their art.

 This is not animated.
 Any movement you see is an optional illusion.

 If you want it to stop moving, keep your eyes on one spot and see what happens!